unkindee/woon-landingpage/README.md

 3. i18n
    - contains all the static strings used on the page(supports front end translations)
-   - in the i18n/config.js file updating the `showLanguages: true` flag will display the change language buttons, which, for test purposes, are currently placed near the logo

 4. pages
    - contains all the pages(what the route loads).
 A page is destructured into smaller sections.
 The tree structure looks like this: